tatpongkatanyukul/iExplore/QuantumSimulation/RelativisticQuantumDynamics.md

 The first term is an irrelevant zero-point energy, the second term gives us the non-relativistic Schro\"dinger equation, and the third term gives a relativistic correction.
 Let us estimate its magnitude by a classical argument.

+Assume that the electron is in a circular orbital at a distance $r$ to a nucleus with charge $Z e$.
+From the balance between the nuclear attraction and the centrifugal force we conclude that

+$$p^2 = -2 m E$$